Role of the group

 Members of the ELC come from the academic community, industry, the research and funding councils, government departments, and the charitable sector.
 Membership will normally be for 2 years.

-- The Rt Hon Greg Clark MP – Department for Business, Innovation and Skills (BIS) (joint chair)
+- The Rt Hon Jo Johnson MP - Department for Business, Innovation and Skills (joint chair)

 - Prof Tony Hey CBE FREng (joint chair)